-Whether your solo parenting status is a permanent thing, or just a week-long adventure while your spouse is away, one thing is for certain: it’s hard to be a single parent.
+Whether your solo parenting status is a permanent thing, or just a week-long stint while your spouse is away, one thing is for certain: it’s hard to be a single parent.
 You may be on your own by choice or circumstance, or your partner may travel for work or live part-time in another city, but rest assured: there are a lot of people parenting without a partner.

 While there’s no denying that there are plenty of problems that come from this situation, one of the areas that can be a real challenge is the task of getting dinner on the table, especially if you work outside of the home.

 To give you a helping hand we’ve put together a week’s worth of meals for when you’re solo parenting.
 These are healthy, well-balanced dinners you can feel good about serving, but simple enough that dinner truly can be on the table in about 30 minutes.
 Before we launch into the suggested meals, here are few tips for the single parent meal maker: